 Mistake No. 4: Being Inflexible About Remote Work

 Increasingly, today’s workers are seeking remote or hybrid work schedules.
-Especially in a field like IT where applicants are likely to have lots of options, insisting on an unyielding on-site work policy is likely to cost you well qualified candidates.
+Especially in a field like IT where applicants are likely to have lots of options, insisting on an unyielding on-site work policy is likely to cost you qualified candidates.
 Besides, by offering a remote option, you expand your talent pool beyond your immediate community, increasing your chances of finding a right-fit candidate.

 Mistake No. 5: Relying on Passive IT Recruiting

 When you’re looking for workers in highly competitive categories like IT, it may not be enough to simply post jobs as they come up and expect to find a good fit.
 Instead, try to think outside the typical channels.
-Reach out to technical associations and try to keep your company top of mind for tech pros.
+Reach out to technical associations and try to keep your company top-of-mind for tech pros.

 If you’re sponsoring a skills training session, invite past employees and candidates to join your current IT talent for the workshop.
-Nurturing relationships with tech professionals can help keep your company top of mind the next time they are looking for an opportunity.
+Nurturing relationships with tech professionals can help keep your company top-of-mind the next time they are looking for an opportunity.

 Mistake No. 6 Your IT Hiring Process Takes Too Long

-It’s OK to pose problems and have them complete IT tasks, but they must be hypothetical problems or past challenges that have already been solved.
+It’s okay to pose problems and have them complete IT tasks, but they must be hypothetical problems or past challenges that have already been solved.
 Make your assessments pointed and efficient and implement them during the interview process, letting candidates know beforehand how much time it will take so they can schedule their day accordingly.